JaneHazen/ShanHai/README.md

 * List of books for each country
 * Users can add or delete books to each country's booklist

+# To View:

+Make sure Yarn is updated and nothing else is running on your localhost.

+$foreman start -f Procfile.dev -p 3000

 ![Imgur](https://i.imgur.com/LT5xdyS.png)

 ![Imgur](https://i.imgur.com/7MqYzaq.png)